-Aged care homes that receive a subsidy from the Australian Government have to meet Accreditation Standards.
-These standards are part of the legislation and set out the quality of care that must be provided to consumers.
-Our role as the Aged Care Quality and Safety Commission (the Commission) is to hold aged care providers accountable to the accreditation standards.
+Aged care services that receive a subsidy from the Australian Government have to meet the Aged Care Quality Standards (Quality Standards).
+These Quality Standards are part of the legislation and set out the quality of care that must be provided to consumers.
+Our role as the Aged Care Quality and Safety Commission (Commission is to hold aged care providers accountable to the Quality Standards.

 Make a complaint

-Any person can make a complaint to the Commission about an Australian Government funded aged care provider, including care recipients, family members, friends, staff, volunteers or professionals.
+Any person, including consumers or their family members, friends, or aged care staff, can make a complaint about an Australian Government funded aged care provider to the Commission.
 Complaints may relate to any aspect of service including care, choice of activities, discrimination, catering, communication or the physical environment.

 Complaints about the aged care service can be made by: